-The physical characteristics of construction: walls, floors, fixtures and ceilings should be smooth, impervious and free of cracks, crevices and be non-shedding.
-Surfaces should also be resistant to damage from sanitizing agents.
-Wall to wall and wall to ceiling junctures should be coved and / or caulked.
-Ceiling panels, light troffers and filter units should be caulked in place to eliminate any seam.
+The physical characteristics of construction: walls, floors, fixtures and ceilings are smooth, impervious and free of cracks, crevices and be non-shedding.
+Surfaces also be resistant to damage from sanitizing agents.
 Walls may be panels locked together and sealed, reference CZT I hardwall, Floors can be Epoxy or similar material coated or overlaid with sheet vinyl flooring with heat-sealed seams.
 Both systems should incorporate floor to sidewall coving to a minimum of 4”.

 If cleanliness is the only concern please look into our CZT III modular softwall cleanroom that is our most economical room design.
 The CZT III is designed to meet requirements of a wide range of industries including the parts cleaning, electronic, clean packaging to name a few.
 It is our experience that the CZT III will be moved from one product line to another as required.
 The softwall cleanroom is totally freestanding or it can be used in combination with your existing walls and ceiling.
 The room comes in varying heights to 16’+ and can be equipped with an internal or external Gowning Room.
 The modularity of the cleanroom is also enhanced with the addition of locking caster.